wgmyers/mal/impls/ruby-wgm/NOTES.md

-Time for a brutal hack in the default evaller, just for 'list', where if the first item in a list is 'list' we pass the second item through unchanged if it happens to be a MalSymbol (otherwise we eval_ast it).
+Time for a brutal hack in the default evaller, just for 'list', where if the first item in a list is 'list' we pass the second item through unchanged if it happens to be a MalSymbol (otherwise we eval_ast it along with the rest, as normal).

 I am not at all sure about this, obviously.